 The National Hurricane Service of the National Weather Service (in the United States) issues storm watches and warnings when appropriate.

-The World Meteorological Organization (WMO) issues four alphabetical list of names, one for each of the four major storm regions.
-A list of storm names can be found on their website.
+The World Meteorological Organization (WMO) issues four alphabetical lists of names, one for each of the four major storm regions.
+We can find a list of storm names on their website.

 One list is for the North Atlantic Ocean, and the Caribbean Sea.
 There is one list each for Eastern, Central and the Northwestern Pacific Ocean.
 We name each tropical storm to help meteorologists communicate effectively about storms.
 Having a set list of names helps them to pinpoint where a storm occurred, its strength and what year it occurred.